 Data from the National Crime Victimization Study between 2003 and 2012 show that men account for about 24 percent of domestic violence survivors.
 Domestic violence against men is real and takes just as many forms as domestic violence against women—physical, sexual, reproductive, financial, emotional and psychological.

 Men may decide not to report violence by an intimate partner to law enforcement for fear of being labeled the instigator or not believed.
 Men who are abused often feel they cannot seek help due to the stigma associated with being a male victim.
-Men assaulted by their partners are often ignored by police, see their attacker go free and have far fewer refuges to flee to than women.
+Police often ignore men assaulted by their partners, see their attacker go free, and have far fewer refuges to flee to than women.